rhortal/eportem/README.md

 ## Acknowledgements

-- ChatGPT 3.5 and Gemini 2.0 Flash
+- ChatGPT, Claude, Qwen, Gemma and Gemini
 - XPath Helper Chrome extension
 - The Selenium docs
-- Flask for the mock server
+- Flask
-- Patience
+- Lots and lots of patience

 ## About Me
 I'm learning Python and exploring ways to automate daily tasks at work as a way to improve my Python skills.